MakramElghadir/examen-AADD-De-Mkaram/README.md

 VPS: Dev8
 IP: 172.233.124.12
+shh: root@172.233.124.12
 password: cyber@Mercedarias!

 Step 1: I created `index.html` and `server.js`.
-On top of installing express and initiating `npm` in the command.
+On top of installing express (and express cors) and initiating `npm` in the command.

 Step2: